Exercise to Strengthen Lower Back Muscles

 Repeat for 4-6 repetitions on each, less if your wrists get sore.

-To improve your balance you need to first have good posture and strength in your torso, especially in the abdominal muscles and lower back.
+To improve your balance and strengthen lower back muscles you need to first develop good posture and strength in your torso, this strength comes from the abdominal muscles and lower back.

 Position: